 It sounds too good to be true, both from a customer and a retailer point of view, but there it was right in front of me when I arrived – the biggest fireworks showroom I have ever seen!

 After refreshments I took a tour with Paul Singh, one of the directors.
-Paul will be well known to existing customers and he’s also the face of Epic on our forum.
+Paul will be well known to existing customers and he’s also the face of Epic on my forum.
 I started by asking him about their decision to move.

 “Batley was just too small” he explained.
 “We were struggling with the lack of space and having to do so many van runs with top up stock on our busy days.
 So it was an easy decision to move, but hard from there finding the right premises.”

 In fact as any firework retailer will know, finding a suitable retail premises can be tough.
 In the end Paul and Jimmy decided to build their own!
 Literally that; their philosophy being if you can’t find something that meets your needs, go out and build it.